dalibo/temboard/CONTRIBUTING.md

 prefixed with a discrete number following the last version.
 As of now, version file must ends with `.sql` and contains valid PostgreSQL SQL.

 That's all.
-Use temboard-migratedb to check and upgrade temBoard repository.
+Use `temboard migratedb` to check and upgrade temBoard repository.

 ## Building CSS and Javascript